unh-aes-internship/unh-aes-internship.github.io/comp690.md

 Students are responsible for attending scheduled meetings and expected to abide by the University Policy on Attendance (as stated in the UNH Student Rights, Rules, and Responsibilities).

 Students who cannot attend a scheduled meeting have the responsibility to email the instructor about the circumstances and request to be excused for the meeting.
 Otherwise, a zero grade will be given for the class meeting.

-If a student is more than 5 minutes late for a class, there will be 10% point deduction for every minute of tardiness after 5 minutes.

 **Late submissions of portfolio artifacts**<br>